The DT166 is small - hence the extra photo to compare it with a Neoware Capio/CA5/etc.

 The DT166 runs Linux.
 There is no date of manufacture.

 DT Research still offer a DT166 for sale (the DT166LX), but this is now part of the WebDT range and is based on the LX800.
 The current one (2017) appears to be fitted with 512MB of RAM rather than the 128MB of the earlier versions.
+Further details of the LX800 version can be found under the 10Zig RBT-820 entry.

 Linux cpuinfo reports: